owlbarn/tutorial/book/maths/README.md

 val y : float = 0.0166666666666666664
 ```

-Beta function is the first known scattering amplitude in String theory in physics.
-It can also be used to model a preferential attachment process, which describes the distribution of resources among individuals based on the resource amount they already have.
-(COPY)
+Beta function is the first known scattering amplitude in the String theory in physics.
+It is also used in the analysis of the preferential attachment process, a type of stochastic urn process that describes how the resource can be distributed among a group of individuals based on the existing resource each one has acquired.

 ### Struve Functions

-The Struve function is defined as:
+The *Struve function* is defined as:
 $$H_v(x) = (z/2)^{v + 1} \sum_{n=0}^\infty \frac{(-1)^n (z/2)^{2n}}{\Gamma(n + \frac{3}{2}) \Gamma(n + v + \frac{3}{2})},$$

-where $\Gamma$ is the gamma funcction. $x$ must be positive unless $v$ is an integer.
+where $\Gamma$ is the Gamma function. $x$ must be positive unless $v$ is an integer.
+Struve functions are used across a wide variety of physics applications, such as water-wave problems and calculations in unsteady aerodynamics.

-The function `struve v x` returns the value of Struve function.
-The paramter $v$ is called the *order* of this Struve function.
+The Owl function `struve v x` returns the value of Struve function.
+The parameter $v$ is called the *order* of this function.
-Here is an example.
+Here is an example that shows the curves of Struve functions with order from 0 to 4.

 ```ocaml
 let _ =